Alb1noM00s3/CinderTrace/README.md

 **CinderTrace-BulkScan** - This powershell script allows for bulk checking of IP reputation, using a .csv file and the AbuseIPDB python script.

 **CinderAce** - A lightweight, fast powershell script designed for 1 off IP reputation checks.
 You will need to update the Python Path to the install directory for your machine.
 You can also simply copy and paste the Python executable to a easier to map location for use in the script.

+### Links

+https://www.abuseipdb.com/ - Register for free account on AbuseIPDB to generate your API Key